SciTrek

 The Science & Technology Museum of Atlanta, usually known as SciTrek, was located at 395 Piedmont Avenue (33.766°N 84.3816°W) in Atlanta, Georgia, next to the Atlanta Civic Center.
-It was forced to close in August 2004 due to reduced federal and state funding.
-All of its displays were sold or auctioned on January 15, 2005.
-Some of the assets, such as the Challenger Learning Center, were transferred to Fernbank Science Center, also in Atlanta.
+It was open from 1988 to 2004, when severe funding cuts forced its permanent closure and the dispersal of its assets.

 History

 From concept to reality

 In 1982, Mary O'Connor and Sue Trotter, fellow Junior Leaguers and longtime neighbors in Brookwood Hills, decided to pursue a science museum for Atlanta.

 SciTrek was incorporated in 1982, with an initial grant from the Metropolitan Foundation.
 The Metropolitan Foundation is a nonprofit corporation guided by a 31-member board of directors headed by Robert W. Scherer, the Georgia Power Co. chairman and chief executive officer.